When you purchase through links on our site, we may earn a commission. Here’s how it works.

 Talk To Your Vet About Dental Health

 There are lots of different types of dog toothpaste on the market.
-Different brands and products may be available to meet the specific needs of your pup.
+Different brands and products may be available to meet your pup’s specific needs.
 Some toothpaste helps to curb bad breath or to get plaque under control.
 Others may target stain removal or help dogs at different ages.
+All should be dog safe toothpastes (not human toothpaste).

 It’s essential that your dog like the taste of the toothpaste you are using if you want him to let you brush his teeth.
 Luckily, there are lots of flavors to choose from.
 You can get toothpaste with a traditional mint flavor or go the opposite direction with a meat-flavored paste.
 Whatever you decide, just make sure your pup likes it, so he gets excited when it’s time to brush.